 “Taking these archaeological pieces as souvenirs or decorative items is an affront to the native peoples,” Francisco José Quiroga Fernández, Mexico's ambassador to Germany, said during the ceremony.
 “Their restitution not only guarantees their preservation and study, but also returns a fundamental part of their historical memory to our Indigenous communities.”

 The return of these items brings the tally of archaeological artefacts repatriated to Mexico during president Andrés Manuel López Obrador’s administration to 13,422.
-His administration’s viral social media campaign #MiPatrimonioNoSeVende ("My Heritage Is Not For Sale"), launched in 2018 to advocate for the recovery of Mexico’s historical assets, has raised awareness of the subject in countries all over the world.
+His administration launched the viral social media campaign #MiPatrimonioNoSeVende ("My Heritage Is Not For Sale") to advocate for the recovery of Mexico’s historical assets; it has raised awareness of the subject in countries all over the world.
 In August, a Belgian citizen voluntarily returned 20 archaeological goods to Mexico, citing #MiPatriaNoSeVende as her inspiration.
 In May, Mexico secured the return of Chalcatzingo’s Monument 9, more popularly known as the “Portal of the Underworld”, back to its rightful home.
 The 2,500-year-old Olmec monument had long been a priority in the country’s repatriation efforts.